The Battle Cats: The Aku Realms

 The last main saga, The Aku Realms, takes place some time after Cats of the Cosmos.
-Its story begins with a Cat leader, Empress Cat, conducting research on the mysterious Aku, who are connected to altars that weaken the Cat Army's power.
+Its story begins with a Cat leader, Empress Cat, conducting research on the mysterious Aku kind, who are connected to altars that weaken the Cat Army's power.
 With help from the Cat Aku Researcher, she manages to open a portal to the Aku Realms, but the Aku's power possesses her and she becomes the Possessed Empress.
 Upon entering the Aku Realms, the Cats find more altars that weaken them, which the dark priest Mamon built to prevent others from interfering with his plan.
-He seeks to unleash the god of destruction, Jagando, the Lord of Ruin, by undoing the seals of power the heroes of legend placed on him.
+He seeks to unleash Jagando, the Lord of Ruin, by undoing the seals of power the heroes of legend placed on him.
 With their power limited, the Cats fight across the Aku Realms to destroy the altars and regain their strength.

 Upon reaching Norway and destroying half of the altars, the Cats arrive at "Mount Aku", where Dark Priest Mamon attacks them and they face him with half their strength.
 The Cats prevail and force Mamon to retreat, but he flees with the crystal of awakening; the last component needed to awaken Jagando.
 The Cats finish destroying the altars on Earth and travel to the Moon to destroy the last altar and confront High Priest Mamon.
 With Mamon's defeat, the last altar is seized and the Cats' power is almost fully restored.
 However, Mamon succeeds in reawakening Jagando, and with him holding the last of the Cats' power, they go back to Mount Aku to face him.
 They defeat and seal away Jagando once more and take his egg to raise as their own.

 With the Cats' triumph, the Aku Altars are universally deactivated, allowing them to venture into areas they had been previously obstructed from.
 With his plans foiled and his army in shambles, Mamon loses motivation to continue his plans.
 However, this allows him to refocus his mind on his family, whom he reunites with for the first time in nearly a decade.
 He thanks the Battle Cats for giving him an opportunity to change his ways, but leaves them with a menacing message: "We'll surely meet again, Battle Cats.
 Just you wait..."